Finding and maintaining your dog’s ideal weight can significantly extend your pet’s life.

 You certainly won’t find that kind of information on an AKC breed table.

 There’s no clear reference for every individual dog.
 Because dogs come in so many builds, shapes and sizes.

 Here’s a solution that works for all dogs.

 The best way to determine your dog’s ideal weight is to use the same method used by vets.

 The Body Condition System (BCS).1

 The following 2-minute video2 shows how you to evaluate your dog’s current body condition.

-Whereas the Purina system rates your dog on a scale of from 1 to 9.
+The vet in this video uses a European 5-point system… whereas the U.S. system rates your dog on a scale from 1 to 9.

 Anyway, you’ll get the idea once you watch the video.

 The Body Condition System uses visual inspection and your sense of touch to rate the state of your dog’s…